codesharedot/quantum-resistant-ledger-price/README.md

-# obyte price
+# bitcoin2 price

-Gets the obyte price with Python (from JSON).
+Gets the bitcoin2 price with Python (from JSON).

 https://pythonbasics.org